-- The area authority shall do all of the following: (a) - (2) Ensure the provision of services to clients in the catchment area, including clients committed to the custody of the Juvenile Justice Section of the veterans, and their family members have access to State-funded services when they are not eligible for federally funded mental health or substance

-Division of Adult Correction and Juvenile Justice of the Department of Public Safety.

-(3) Determine the needs of the area authority's clients and coordinate with the Secretary and with the Juvenile Justice Section of the Division of Adult Correction and Juvenile Justice of the Department of Public Safety the provision of services to clients through area and State facilities.
+- (a) The area authority shall do all of the following: - (2) Ensure the provision of services to clients in the catchment area, including clients committed to the custody of the Juvenile Justice Section of the Division of Adult Correction and Juvenile Justice of the Department of Public Safety. - (3) Determine the needs of the area authority's clients and coordinate with the Secretary and with the Juvenile Justice Section of the Division of Adult Correction and Juvenile Justice of the Department of Public Safety the provision of services to clients through area and State facilities.